 Before you start

-- Make sure you create and set up a data model the first time you create a scene for your project.
+- Created and set up the scene data model (required the first time you create a scene for your project).

-- You must upload and process all the 3D data you want to add to your scene.
+- Uploaded and processed all the 3D data you want to add to your scene.
 For more information, see upload 3D models.

 Create a scene